rlogger/ErrP/psychopy/README.md

 # Motor Imagery Session Guide (Participant Instructions)
+This is for the task mi_task.py, but many of the instructions are generally applicable.

 This session collects EEG during **left vs right motor imagery**.
 You will not physically move your hands during the task.